 Conclusions and Comments

-Due to very effective marketing, most consumers seem to believe that “all-natural” or “organic” ingredients are necessarily better for your skin, which is definitely not always the case.
+Due to very effective marketing, most consumers seem to believe that "all-natural" or "organic" ingredients are necessarily better for your skin, which is definitely not always the case.
 Take, for instance, the lavender oil at hand.
-If more consumers were aware that having a pre-pubertal boy use lavender-and-tea-tree oils could potentially trigger his breast development, would we still be reaching for the lavender bubble bath over, say, Mr. Bubble?
-(I personally don’t use Mr. Bubble anymore because it contains irritating sodium lauryl sulfate, but that’s another blog entry.
-Literally – click here.)
+If more consumers were aware that having a pre-pubertal boy use lavender-and-tea-tree oils could potentially trigger his breast development

-Don’t get me wrong – there are definitely some great natural-based products out there, just like there are some great traditional ones too.
+Don't get me wrong - there are definitely some great natural-based products out there, just like there are some great traditional ones too.
 I think that our best bet in this world is not to get too hyped up on one trend (all-natural! only organic!) or on one alarming study.
-The best tool of all is education: Know that a natural ingredient can be as harmful or irritating as a synthetic one, and be reserved before making rash decisions about ingredients.
-As yourself some crucial questions:
+The best tool of all is education

 - Has this ingredient been demonstrated to have this effect been demonstrated in multiple studies?